tstyblo/RIOT-icoboard/README.md

 * the build process
 * the standard programming mechanism (FLASH only - using icoprog - but the binaries run fine from both FLASH and SRAM)
 * the following examples have been tested: default, hello-world, filesystem
+* the following tests have been tested: thread_basic, thread_cooperation, thread_msg

 The following should be implemented in the near future: